ring-lang/ring/README.md

 # 📜Welcome to Ring

-Ring is a practical general-purpose multi-paradigm dynamic language.
+Ring is a practical general-purpose multi-paradigm dynamic programming language.
 The supported programming paradigms are imperative, procedural, object-oriented, declarative using nested structures, functional, meta programming and natural programming.

 The language is portable (MS-DOS, Windows, Linux, macOS, Android, WebAssembly, Microcontrollers, etc.) and can be used to create